angular-architects/module-federation-plugin/libs/mf-tools/tutorial/index.md

 This tutorial is an **extension** for the ``@angular-architects/module-federation`` tutorial [here](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/mf/tutorial/tutorial.md) and shows, how to use the add-on lib ``@angular-architects/module-federation-tools`` to load web components exposed via module federation.

+## Getting Started

+### Option A: Start with the Upstream Tutorial

+Please find the upstream tutorial this tutorial extends [here](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/mf/tutorial/tutorial.md).

+### Option B: Checkout the Starter Kit

+If you don't want to do the upstream tutorial first, you can use [this example](https://github.com/manfredsteyer/module-federation-plugin-example) (see main branch) as the starting point.

 ## Part 1: Routing to Web Components

 1. Install ``@angular-architects/module-federation-tools``: